thelegend09/library-ODIN/README.md

 - [x] Toggle read/unread button to change book status
 - [x] Add demo data
 - [x] Delete books by clicking trash icon
-- [ ] Delete books from actual array by clicking on the trash icon
+- [x] Delete books from actual array by clicking on the trash icon
-  - [ ] Find how to access myLibrary
+  - [x] Find how to access myLibrary
-- [ ] Create modal to add books
+- [x] Change myLibrary content when toggling read/unread
 - [x] Get unique collections from book data
   - [ ] Create collection cards for each collection
     - [ ] with the title, author, and number of books
     - [ ] calculate the percentage read
+- [ ] Create modal to add books
 - [ ] Calculate the percentage of collection read
 - [ ] Make less ugly on smaller screen size
 - [ ] Have a clear all books button